The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 Pliva lakes

-On the way to the small watermills of Mlinčići, you will pass them: the Pliva Lakes fed by the River Pliva.
+On the way to the small watermills of Mlinčići, you will pass them: the Pliva Lakes fed by the Pliva river.
 There is a large and a small one.
 Here you can go pedal boating, relax, take a walk across the ‘Bridge of Love’ or hike around both lakes on a hiking trail.

 Like many places in Bosnia and Herzegovina, the Pliva Lakes are still almost completely unspoilt.
 There are also many flats along the lakes if you want to stay in the countryside rather than in Jajce itself.

-The catacombs of the 15th century town of Jajce were originally built as a crypt for a nobleman of the Bosnian kingdom.
+The catacombs of the 15th century town of Jajce were originally built as a crypt for a nobleman of the kingdom of Bosnia.
 They are small, but still worth seeing.
 However, if you have ever visited catacombs in larger cities such as Brno or Paris, they might be a bit underwhelming.

 Temple of Mitras